 Imagine zero paperwork.
 No more packets.
 No filing cabinet for the back office to dig through.

 Beyond automated billing, integrated imaging software also allows for the digitizing of custom forms and workflows.

 Electronic signatures are the key to 100% digital forms.
 In essence, the electronic signature eliminates the need for paper back-ups entirely.
 You can still add scans and pictures of any supplemental documents as needed.
 But the BOLs themselves are entirely digital and stored in the cloud.

 Vector’s customized digital forms allow for faster workflows, more accurate information, easier access to information, and immediate billing.

 In summary, BOLs have been around forever.
 BOLs serve an important legal purpose.
 But there are new and better ways to manage all that paperwork.
 To put a twist on what Aristotle said, remember, you are the BOLs you repeatedly use.

-Don't settle.
-In 2020, "it's all Greek to me" and business-as-usual doesn't cut it anymore.
+Don’t settle.
+These days, “it’s all Greek to me” and business-as-usual doesn’t cut it anymore.
 Instead, consider the time, money, and effort you can save by updating your BOL workflow.
-Take a look at Vector's offerings for eBOLs and start your company's transformation to a streamlined digital workflow.
+Take a look at Vector’s offerings for eBOLs and start your company’s transformation to a streamlined digital workflow.

 This post was written by Brian Deines.
 Brian believes that every day is a referendum on a brand’s relevance, and he’s excited to bring that kind of thinking to the world of modern manufacturing and logistics.
 He deploys a full-stack of business development, sales, and marketing tools built through years of work in the logistics, packaging, and tier-1 part supply industries serving a customer base comprised of Fortune 1000 OEMs.